mssiegel/4ScoreChat/README.md

 1. `npm install`
 2. `npm run develop`
+3. Duplicate `.env.example`, rename the new file `.env.development`, and populate it with the required values
-3. Download the [backend repo](https://github.com/mssiegel/4Score-server) and run it on a separate server
+4. Download the [backend repo](https://github.com/mssiegel/4Score-server) and run it on a separate server

 ## Backend Repo